lindell/multi-gitter/README.md

 topic:
   - example

-# Attempt to commit and push through the Github API, rather than pushing through the git client.
-use-gh-api: false

 # The name of a user.
 All repositories owned by that user will be used.
 user:
   - example